sgraber/collective.intensedebate/README.txt

 This product integrates the 'IntenseDebate'_ commenting system into 'Plone'_.

-NOTE: This is a work-in-progress and currently isn't ready for production use.
-Current problems are:

-* doesn't hide the plone comments view properly
-* doesn't uninstall the configlet properly - you can still get to
-@@intensedebate-controlpanel even after uninstalling the configlet
-* doesn't uninstall the intensedebate views

 Plone's default commenting system is basic and sometimes leaves people wanting more features.
 In Plone, it's hard to find new comments, administer comments, and block unwanted text or users.
 This package, collective.intensedebate,